fhightower/fhightower.github.io/content/posts/orders-of-mag-scoring-system.md

 date = "2022-07-17"
 title = "Orders of Magnitude Scoring System" description = "A scoring system whose values are orders of magnitude different from one another can be very helpful in a multitude of use-cases.
-This post describes what such a system is and why it can be helpful." tags = ["Maths", "Scoring Systems", "Exponents", "Orders of Magnitude"]
+This post describes what such a system is and why it can be helpful." tags = ["Maths", "Scoring Systems", "Exponentials", "Orders of Magnitude"]
 +++

 While this idea is original to me, I am confident I am not the first person to come up with this idea.